MicrosoftDocs/azure-databases-docs/articles/postgresql/single-server/how-to-restore-dropped-server.md

 1. Browse to the [Azure portal](https://portal.azure.com/#blade/Microsoft_Azure_ActivityLog/ActivityLogBlade).
 Select the **Azure Monitor** service, then select **Activity Log**.

-1. In Activity Log, select on **Add filter** as shown and set following filters for the following
+1. In Activity Log, select **Add filter** as shown and set filters for the following:

     - **Subscription** = Your Subscription hosting the deleted server
     - **Resource Type** = Azure Database for PostgreSQL servers (Microsoft.DBforPostgreSQL/servers)